Blotch3D/Blotch3D/README.md

 not work in later MonoGame releases.
 To properly make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to the original MonoGame window so that it is overlaid over the child window.
+On Microsoft Windows, the BlWindow3D.WindowForm field may be helpful in this.

 All MonoGame features remain available and accessible in Blotch3D.
 For
 examples:

 -   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" objects or a VertexPositionNormalTexture array.
-So, you can, for example, specify custom shaders, etc., for those things.

 -   The BlWindow3D class derives from the MonoGame "Game" class.